Keyfactor/terraform-provider-keyfactor/docs/resources/certificate.md

 - `organizational_unit` (String) Subject organizational unit (OU) of the certificate
 - `state` (String) Subject state (ST) of the certificate
 - `uri_sans` (List of String) List of URIs to use as subjects of the certificate.
+- `use_cn_as_friendly_name` (Boolean) Only applicable for PFX enrollments.
+Use the common name as the friendly name for the certificate.
+Defaults to `true`.
+NOTE: Keyfactor Command must be configured to `allow custom friendly name` for this to work under `Application Settings > Enrollment > PFX`.

 ### Read-Only